Skip to main content

 Controlling in-memory buffers

 dlt maintains in-memory buffers when writing intermediary files in the extract and normalize stages.
-The size of the buffers are controlled by specifying the number of data items held in them.
+The size of the buffers is controlled by specifying the number of data items held in them.
 Data is appended to open files when the item buffer is full, after which the buffer is cleared.
-You can the specify buffer size via environment variables or in config.toml to be more or less granular:
+You can specify the buffer size via environment variables or in config.toml to be more or less granular:

 • set all buffers (both extract and normalize)